 If you’d like to come along with me on a fun food journey, please sign up to get the latest recipes and inspiration for you to expand your food comfort zone!
 It’s an incredible journey, please join me by signing up here. 😊

 - 1 tbsp Za'atar more if needed (just be sure to liberally season both sides of the fish)

 - 2 tbsp olive oil

-- pinch salt to taste
+- pinch salt to taste (if desired)

 - 2 tbsp parsley minced, for garnish

-- Liberally season both sides of the 1 lb of tilapia filets or loins with the Lebanese Za'atar spice.
+- Heat up 2 tbsp of olive oil (med high) in your cast iron pan being sure to coat the entire pan with the oil.
+Liberally season both sides of the 1 lb of tilapia filets or loins with the Za'atar spice.